haimmm/haimmm/README.md

 but I'm trying to flip my situation as I find coding more interesting for me.

 I started with languages like Java and Python, but this year I've decided to pick up web development as my my goal.
-So I picked a bootcamp and currently I'm a student of the [Israeli Tech challenge] (https://www.itc.tech/), expected to graduate at the end of May.
+So I picked a bootcamp and currently I'm a student of the [Israeli Tech challenge](https://www.itc.tech/), expected to graduate at the end of May.
 In the bootcamp I'm learning the core tools of web development, including HTML, CSS, JS, REACT, NODE JS, MONGO DB.

 In this profile you can find my projects such as: